-BUSINESS: BUSINESS MANAGEMENT (A.A.S.)
+BUSINESS: BUSINESS MARKETING AND MANAGEMENT (A.A.S.)
 APC - 0632

-The Business Administration Program is designed to prepare students with the core skills necessary to compete and succeed in today's diverse business environment.
-Required courses include the organizational functions of accounting, marketing, management, human resources, business communications, and business law.
-Exposure to these concepts provides students with the knowledge they need, while introducing them to potential career paths that they can pursue through their choice of business electives.
+The Business: Marketing Management program is designed to prepare students with the core skills necessary to compete and succeed in today's diverse business environment.
+Required courses include the organizational functions of accounting, marketing, management, business communications, and business development.
+Exposure to these concepts provides students with the skills and knowledge they need to succeed in the business world.
+Through electives students can add specific area knowledge and skills.
 The flexibility of this program allows for both part-time and full-time study.

 The primary goal of this business program is to prepare students for employment upon graduation.
 In addition, students may decide to continue their studies at four-year institutions and beyond.
-Students confident that they want to continue on to four-year institutions may want to consider FM's Associate in Science degree in Business Administration.
+Students confident that they want to continue to four-year institutions may want to consider FM's Associate in Science degree in Business Management.
 Consultation with an academic advisor is recommended and available to students wishing to pursue higher educational goals.